dtim-upc/FREYJA/README.md

 ### Requirements
 As stated, FREYJA is a lightweight system, which implies that the requirements to execute it ar minimal.
 Namely, these are:
 - Windows system: FREYJA has been developed and tested on Windows, so its correct functionality on other operative systems is not guaranteed.
-- Java, preferably Java SDK 21, as it was the one used to develop the tool.
+- Java, preferably Java SDK 21, as it was the one used to develop the tool (can be downloaded [here](https://www.oracle.com/java/technologies/javase/jdk21-archive-downloads.html)).
-- Java, preferably Python 3.9, as it was the one used to develop the tool.
+- Python, preferably Python 3.9, as it was the one used to develop the tool.
+Alternatively, conda environments can be employed.
 - Gradle: you can download and install Gradle from the [official website](https://gradle.org/install/).
 If on Windows, remember to restart the computer so the changes in the environment variables are stored.

 Gradle is required to generate the JAR file that will contain two of the FREYJA functionalities stated above.
 To do so, clone this repository and navigate to the folder where it is located.
 Then execute the following commands: